Life at Tulane

 The School of Liberal Arts

-Study in the liberal arts provides superb preparation for any and all careers.
+Study in the liberal arts provides superb preparation for any and all careers, and liberal arts disciplines emphasize skills that are necessary to every professional pursuit, like as writing and oral communication as well as analytical reading comprehension.
 Tulane offers a prestigious liberal arts education enhanced by uncommon opportunities.
 The liberal arts curriculum takes the traditional disciplines at the heart of education and gives them new life.
 Subjects such as English, economics, political science and art gain added relevance in the classroom of inspiring faculty members.

 Tulane’s academics are balanced with a rich social life.
 Nearly all our students travel a good distance to attend Tulane.
 Few students ever leave Tulane or New Orleans on weekends.
 An international student can rest assured that their weekends and free time will be well spent with an active Tulane student body.